xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

   - How define new from existing?
 (How to do abstraction?)

   Martin-Löf had not answer the third question in his type theory.
   He did not specify a way to define new type from existing types (abstraction over types).

+  For normal programming language, the answer of the third question can be as simple as be able to define functions.
+  But for type theory to be used as logic, we need to maintain consistent of the logic when introducing new definitions.

   When implementing type theory, one starts from Martin-Löf's type theory,